sass/sass/proposal/module-system.md

 > The names (and mixin and function signatures) of this module's members are
 > static, and can be determined without executing the file.
 This means that all
 > modules for a given source file have the same member names regardless of the
-> configurations used for those modules.
+> context in which those modules are loaded.

 > Note that [built-in modules](#built-in-modules) *do not* have source files
 > associated with them.